dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 section: 'frontend'
 ---

-Welcome to the second part of this series on TypeScript, in the first part we talked about why to use TypeScript in general, how to use it and an overview of the language.
-In this second post we will take a closer look at how to use TypeScript in React and how to solve the different challenges you will face when trying to develop an app with React and TypeScript.
+Welcome to the second part of this series on TypeScript, first part was about why to use TypeScript in general, how to use it and an overview of the language.
+In this second part you can take a closer look at how to use TypeScript in React and how to solve the different challenges you will face when trying to develop an app with React and TypeScript.

 ## AnimeTrailers aka the Example Project